Measurement of the dynamic charge susceptibility near the charge density wave transition in ErTe$_3$

 Charge density waves (CDWs) are widespread in interacting electron materials and often coexist with other Fermi surface instabilities, such as magnetism or superconductivity \cite{gruner2018density}.
 Initially proposed for one-dimensional systems, CDW ground states have been observed across a range of strongly correlated materials with varying dimensionalities, including cuprate high-temperature superconductors \cite{hayden2023charge}, transition metal chalcogenides \cite{hwang2024charge}, transition metal bronzes, and organic conductors \cite{jerome2004organic}, among others \cite{gruner1988dynamics, chen2016charge}.
 A deep understanding of the behavior and underlying mechanisms of CDWs is crucial for advancing the study of quantum materials.

-A key thermodynamic feature of a CDW is traditionally believed to be a divergence in the static charge susceptibility, $\chi(q)$, which favors a periodic redistribution of charge at low temperatures \cite{gruner2018density}.
-This redistribution causes a gap to open in the single-particle density of states and is accompanied by a periodic distortion of the structural lattice, driven by electron-phonon coupling---a phenomenon known as a Peierls instability.
-While this divergence is most pronounced in one-dimensional systems, where Fermi surface nesting may be important \cite{gruner1988dynamics}, CDW instabilities have abeen widely observed in higher-dimensional systems.
+An expected thermodynamic signature of the onset of a CDW phase is a divergence in static charge susceptibility $\chi(q)$, which favors a periodic redistribution of charge in the ordered state \cite{gruner2018density}.
+This redistribution causes a gap to open in the single-particle density of states and is accompanied by a periodic distortion of the structural lattice driven by electron-phonon coupling.
+Although this phenomenon is most pronounced in one-dimensional systems where a Peierls instability due to Fermi surface nesting leads to logarithmic divergence \cite{gruner1988dynamics}, CDW phases have been widely observed in higher-dimensional systems.
 In these cases, nesting is imperfect and strongly dependent on the specific morphology of the Fermi surface \cite{johannes2006fermi,johannes2008fermi}.

-The precise conditions under which the charge susceptibility exhibits a divergence, however, are not well understood.
+The precise microscopic mechanism driving CDW mehavior in most materials remains elusive.
 The nesting picture by itself is usually too simplistic, and effects such as temperature, scattering, and band velocity mismatch at the nesting wave vector play a crucial role in real materials \cite{johannes2008fermi, aebi2001search}.
-Coincidence between the nesting vector and the CDW wave vector is rarely observed in nature, and other aspects such as the momentum dependence of the electron-phonon interaction have been invoked to quantitatively relate theory and experiments \cite{varma1983strong, johannes2006fermi, eiter2013alternative, flicker2015charge}.
+Correspondence between the CDW wave vector and the nesting properties of the Fermi surface are often difficult to discern \cite{rossnagel2011origin}.
+Other aspects, such as the momentum dependence of the electron-phonon interaction, have been invoked to quantitatively relate theory and experiments \cite{varma1983strong, johannes2006fermi, eiter2013alternative, flicker2015charge}.
 It is therefore crucial to experimentally measure the low-energy charge dynamics of a prototypical CDW material to understand the collective excitations that drive the CDW instability, and to determine whether, and how, a susceptibility divergence occurs.

 Many of the essential properties of CDWs have been studied by a variety of experimental probes.
 The transport and thermodynamic anomalies associated with the CDW phase transition are widely observed in resistivity and specific heat measurements \cite{craven1977specific, gruner1988dynamics, wang1983charge, ru2006thermodynamic}, the periodic lattice distortion is measured with x-ray and neutron diffraction \cite{overhauser1971observability, hodeau1978charge, gruner1988dynamics, ru2008effect}, the CDW gap is probed through angle-resolved photo emission spectroscopy (ARPES) \cite{moore2010fermi, clerc2007fermi, rossnagel2011origin} and optical spectroscopy \cite{hu2011optical, degiorgi1991complete, perucchi2004optical}, and the soft phonon collective mode of a CDW has been observed with inelastic x-ray \cite{maschek2015wave, maschek2018competing, baron2020high} and neutron scattering experiments\cite{moncton1977neutron, sato1985neutron}.